alpeasie/azl-benchmark-deploy/docs/task5.md

 **Your goal:** Use the Azure portal to prepare this image on your cluster.

-**Details:**: Download the image from the Azure marketplace and store it locally on your cluster in a highly-available volume.
+**Details:**: Download the image from the Azure marketplace and store it locally on your cluster in a highly-available storage volume.

 **Stop when:** Image deployment runs for 30 seconds.